The Dardanelles Overprint Notes - Real Currency in Gallipoli

-The ten shilling notes were overprinted with two lines of Arabic text, the first line reads: "Piastres silver 60", while the second line reads "Piastres silver sixty".
+The ten-shilling notes were overprinted with two lines of Turkish text, the first line reads: "60 silver piastres", while the second line reads "Sixty silver piastres".

 According to Haim Langelban, in a publication by the Association of Banknotes, Coins and Medal Collectors in Israel, the notes were issued one day after ANZAC soldiers landed in Gallipoli, (that is, from April 26, 1915).